IP-X Questions and Answers

 Q: Do we need to go through internal U-M grant procedures before submitting our proposal?

-A: The grant application requires that you get the signature of the dean, director, or dept chair.
+A: The grant application requires that you get the signature of the dean, director, or department chair.
 We recommend that you check with your unit to determine whether internal review is needed before submission.

 Q: Are you inviting applications around methods?